wcfrobert/ezweld/README.md

 $$S_{y,right} = \frac{I_y}{c_{y2}}$$

-We are essentially just setting thickness to unity.
+The formulas above are essentially the same as the previous section with thickness set to one.
 It is quite easy to convert between the two conventions:

 $$(ksi) = \frac{(k/in)}{t_{throat}}$$